-Handel composed Messiah in just 24 days in late summer 1741, setting a libretto by Charles Jennens drawn from the King James Bible and the Psalms of the Book of Common Prayer.
+Handel composed Messiah in just 24 days during the summer of 1741, setting a libretto by Charles Jennens drawn entirely from the King James Bible and the Book of Common Prayer.
 Premiered in Dublin the following April, the oratorio quickly established itself as one of the supreme achievements of Baroque choral music, and it has remained a cornerstone of the concert repertoire ever since.
+Structured in three parts tracing the prophecy, birth, passion, and resurrection of Christ, Messiah stands apart from Handel’s dramatic operas and other oratorios in having no named characters or narrative action; instead, its power lies in the cumulative effect of arias, recitatives, and choruses — culminating in the iconic “Hallelujah” — that move between contemplation and exultation with extraordinary rhetorical force.

 Here are The Classic Review editorial team’s recommendations for the best recordings of Handel’s Messiah.